suraj-996/suraj-996/README.md

 ### 🌱 What do I do?
 - ✔️ Though I have completed my 12th, I aspire to work as a programmer.

-- ✔️I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.
+- ✔️I'm a fast learner looking for interesting career opportunities as a Java developer.

 ### ⚡ One line that describes me best?
 A hard working boy who enjoys good humour & coding.😉😉